 Weather in Argentina

-The seasons in Argentina are the same in all four locations.
-Summer typically starts in December, moving into autumn in April, transitioning into winter in June and finally changing into spring in September.
+Argentina has four distinct seasons.
+Summer typically starts in December, moving into autumn in March, transitioning into winter in June and finally changing into spring in September.
 While the south is characterised by cold temperatures and howling wind, the north is sub-tropical and receives heavy rainfall.

 The weather in Buenos Aires, Argentina's capital and most popular expat destination, is relatively temperate with distinct seasonal changes.
 High temperatures and high humidity are a normal part of the city's sultry summers.
-Spring and autumn are pleasant, whereas winter is cooler, albeit mild.
-Snow is a rarity in Buenos Aires, though there may be an occasional day where the mercury plunges toward freezing.
+Spring and autumn are pleasant, whereas winter is cooler, but mild.
+Snow is a rarity in Buenos Aires, though there may be an occasional day where the temperatures plunge toward freezing.

 Rainfall is heaviest during summer months, but precipitation is present throughout the year.